Ashutosh781/biped_cpg-rbfn/utils/readme.md

 Change the path insert if creating a file in a sub-folder within a sub-folder of the project.

+We also have the Individual and Model class to ease the reference of a single individual and a model.

 ## Classes binded

 - Neuron